-Rosh Chodesh group
+Rosh Chodesh Group

 The Rosh Chodesh Group meets at the beginning of each month in the Jewish calendar, usually in people's houses.

-It’s an opportunity for women of all ages in the community to get to know one another better whilst discussing a topical subject of Jewish interest, always followed, of course, by delicious refreshments!
+The RCG provides an opportunity for women of all ages in the community to get to know one another better whilst discussing a topical subject of Jewish interest, always followed, of course, by delicious refreshments!
 Usually we have a guest speaker, either a member of Muswell Hill Shul or a visitor, and we welcome suggested topics and speakers.
 If you haven’t come before, or are new to the shul, or thinking of becoming a member, do come along.
 Email Judith Devons if you’d like to join our mailing list.

-Informal discussion of opportunities for empowering women through learning – suggestions below and anything else that you think of.
+Some ideas for future Meetings, from an informal discussion of opportunities for empowering women through learning – suggestions below and anything else that you think of.

 1- We can all gain in Jewish knowledge – individually and/or by forming a study group.

 2 – We can improve our level of Hebrew in conversation groups.

 3 – We can learn to say kaddish.